dat3Cph/material/docs/toolbox/deployment_pipeline/full_pipeline.md

 permalink: /toolbox/deployment-pipeline/full-pipeline/
 ---

-# Tutorial: Setting Up a CI/CD Pipeline with GitHub Actions, Docker
+# Tutorial: Setting Up a CI/CD Pipeline with GitHub Actions and Docker

 ## Introduction and overview